10 Great Outdoor Activities in Sri Lanka

-This huge grey lump is the third highest mountain on the island, which suppose to host the Buddha’s footprint.
-The moonlight hike of Adams peak is very popular among the local travellers as well as foreign tourist.
-However, it does not reflect in most leisure holiday packages of Sri Lanka.
-If you book and Sri Lanka adventure trip or a nature trips Such as Sri Lanka 5 days nature tour, then it may include Adams peak.
+This huge grey lump is the third highest mountain on the island, which suppose to host the Buddha’s footprint, therefore, is a popular Buddhist pilgrimage site in Sri Lanka.
+The moonlight hike of Adams peak is very popular among local travellers as well as foreign tourists.
+However, it does not reflect in most leisure holiday packages in Sri Lanka.
+If you book and Sri Lanka adventure trip or a nature trip Such as Sri Lanka 5 days nature tour, then it may include Adams peak.

 Adams peak is one of the most popular pilgrimage sites in Sri Lanka with hundreds of thousands of Buddhists taking the arduous 5 hours trek to worship the footprint of Buddha and take a glimpse into the very first rays emitted by the sun.
 Soaring to a sharp 2243m peak looms large over the western flank of Sri Lanka’s hill country; the moonlight hike requires steely determination to tackle hours of solid uphill – but dawn views across the peak wilderness and surrounding hills on a clear morning offset even the most burning thighs.